maru/django-contact-form-recaptcha/docs/install.rst

 Installation guide
 ==================

-The |release| release of django-contact-form supports Django 1.11 and 2.0 on the following Python versions (matching the versions supported by Django itself):
+The |release| release of django-contact-form-recaptcha supports Django 1.11 and 2.0 on the following Python versions (matching the versions supported by Django itself):